- For Members

 445 Albee Square West #4, Brooklyn, NY 11201

 Join Wyatt Cenac (PEOPLE OF EARTH, BROOKLYN, ARCHER) host of HBO’s WYATT CENAC’S PROBLEM AREAS and Executive Producer Hallie Haglund (THE DAILY SHOW) as they discuss the creative process behind their new late-night show.
+The Q&A will be moderated by Hari Kondabolu (THE PROBLEM WITH APU).

 WYATT CENAC’S PROBLEM AREAS follows the Emmy® and WGA Award-winning comedian and writer as he explores America’s most pressing issues.
 Wyatt spends the season looking at issues through the prism of policing as he investigates a wide range of issues including training, mental health, restorative justice, community policing, accountability, etc. Documentary-style field reports serve as the focal point of each episode.
 These segments take Wyatt around the country, from suburban Minneapolis to downtown Cincinnati to rural Texas, and Skid Row in Los Angeles as he investigates systemic issues from his unique perspective.